 Michael Calegari is Associate Professor of the Department of Accounting and the Director of the Center for Accounting Research and Education (CARE).

 Dr. Calegari's teaching and research interests are mainly in financial statement analysis and taxation.
-His research has been published in several leading accounting and tax journals, including The Accounting Review, Journal of Accounting and Economics, Contemporary Accounting Research, Issues in Accounting Education, National Tax Journal, Tax Notes, and Journal of the American Taxation Association.
-In 2004, Dr. Calegari was co-recipient of the Deloitte Teaching Innovation Award from the American Taxation Association.
+His research has been published in several leading accounting and tax journals, including The Accounting Review, Journal of Accounting and Economics, Contemporary Accounting Research, National Tax Journal, and The Journal of the American Taxation Association.
+Past teaching honors include the 2019 SCU Accelerated Cooperate Education (ACE) Leadership Program Outstanding Faculty Award, the 2016 and 2015 SCU Accounting Association Professor of the Year Award, and the 2004 American Taxation Association Deloitte Teaching Innovation Award.